j-info/ctfsite/walkthroughs/2022-04-22-UltraTech.md

 <br>

-It doesn't receive a response, but it is working.
+It doesn't receive a response, but it is taking our input and trying to use it.
 Now let's see if we can use some command injection here.
 I try to get the hostname and it works:

 ![](images/ultratech5.png)